MBM Motorsports: Car No. 66 history

+In 2024, David Starr qualified into the Daytona field on speed, but was disqualified after he failed post-qualifying inspection.
+David Starr would return to the team to run at Talledega, finishing 24th.
+Chad Finchum would run the car at Texas with sponsorship from Cooper and Hunter electrical, but would finish 38th after suspension failure took him out early.
+Finchum would return at Dover with sponsorship from Garrison Homes but would DNQ.
+Then, it was announced the team would be switching to run the number 13, with the No. 66 the owner points switched with the first race in the 13 coming at Indianapolis.

+MBM Motorsports continued fielding the No. 66 as a part time entry in 2025, attempting a few races with drivers Tyler Tomassi and Mason Maggio.
+Tomassi would fail to qualify for his first two starts, attempting to debut in his first Xfinity Series race.

 Car No. 66 results

 Car No. 72 history

 The No. 72 car was fielded as a start and park team to help fund the team's No. 13 car in the team's early stages.
 After a one-year hiatus, the team made its first attempt at the 2016 Darlington race.
 John Jackson raced the No. 72 at Darlington, finishing 39th.
 Timmy Hill attempted to get the car into the fall Kentucky race, but failed to qualify and took over the No. 13 for Mark Thompson.
 The team returned for two races in 2017, once again running as a start and park entry.